junglesta/wherenodoctor/_posts/2016-01-01-15-skin-problems.md

 # PELLAGRA AND OTHER SKIN PROBLEMS DUE TO MALNUTRITION

 Pellagra is a form of malnutrition that affects the skin and sometimes the digestive and nervous systems.
-It is found in places where people eat a lot of maize (corn) or other starchy foods and not enough beans, meat, fish, eggs, vegetables, and other body-building and protective foods (see p.
-110).
+It is found in places where people eat a lot of maize (corn) or other starchy foods and not enough beans, meat, fish, eggs, vegetables, and other body-building and protective foods (see [page 110](#page-110)).

 Skin signs in malnutrition (see the pictures on the following page):

 In adults with pellagra the skin is dry and cracked; it peels like sunburn on the parts where the sun hits it, especially: on the arms

-In malnourished children, the skin of the legs (and sometimes arms) may have dark marks, like bruises, or even peeling sores; the ankles and feet may be swollen (see p.
-113).
+In malnourished children, the skin of the legs (and sometimes arms) may have dark marks, like bruises, or even peeling sores; the ankles and feet may be swollen (see [page 113](#page-113)).

   on the nape of the neck